FabSwingers.com

 Reply privately, Reply in forum +quote or View forums list

-By *itonthesideWoman 41 weeks ago
+By *itonthesideWoman over a year ago

 "Note, adults can now get the HPV vaccine, I had mine at a private clinic a few years back, but you can now get them at places like Superdrug.